How to Recall an Email in Outlook 2016

 • Get into the habit of reading through your messages and checking the details of your email before hitting the ‘Send’ button.
 A trick I personally do when I have to send an important email is to remove the recipient email address before constructing my message.
 Once I’m happy with what I’ve written—including the subject line—I then enter the email address and send the email.

-And if all else fails, then you will have no choice than to start composing your apology email explaining the mishap.
-Mistakes happen and the best recourse (apart from preventing them) is to own up to them and learn from the experience.
+And if all else fails, you will have no choice but to start composing your apology email explaining the mishap.
+Mistakes happen, and the best recourse (apart from preventing them) is to own up to them and learn from the experience.
+However, it gets tricky when you’ve sent an email containing sensitive data, such as corporate data or personal information, to the wrong recipient.
+Then, make sure to inform the appropriate team or member of the organization.

 Share with: